Estimation and inference for transfer learning with high-dimensional quantile regression

-Modern complicated high-dimensional data may exhibit heterogenous and/or heavy-tailed phenomenons, which could be even more prevalent in the transfer learning wherein the target and multiple source domains are involved.
-Yet these issues are not addressed sufficiently by current transfer learning approaches and thus may downgrade the resulting performance in practice if they are not properly taken into account.
-We have proposed the quantile regression transfer learning approach for high-dimensional target and source datasets to handle the heterogeneity as well as heavy tails, established the asymptotic properties under a series of mild assumptions, and developed effective algorithms.
-Numerical studies show that the proposed procedure delivers promising performances.
+Modern complicated high-dimensional data often display heterogeneity due to heteroscedastic variance or inhomogeneous covariate effects.
+On the other hand, heavy-tailed model error or outlier in the response is another major concern in practice.
+Heterogeneity and heavy-tailed phenomenon could be even more prevalent in the transfer learning as the target and multiple source domains are involved.
+Yet these concerns are not addressed sufficiently by current transfer learning approaches and thus may downgrade the resulting performance in practice if they are not properly taken into account.
+Numerical studies show that the proposed procedure delivers promising and compelling performances.

 We have adopted the $\ell_1$ distance of coefficient difference between the target and source regression models to measure their similarity.
 It has been demonstrated as a straightforward and meaningful criterion.
-The cosine similarity \citep{xia2015learning,park2020methodology}, which is free of the magnitude and relative loose, between regression coefficients of the target and source models could be viewed as an alternative measure and certainly deserves further exploration.
+The cosine similarity \citep{xia2015learning,park2020methodology,gu2022mathematical}, which is free of the magnitude and relatively loose, between regression coefficients of the target and source models could be viewed as an alternative measure and certainly deserves further exploration.
 Distributionally robust optimization \citep{chen2020distributionally,zhen2021mathematical} can be considered as an effective approach to enhancing the transferability of model parametric estimation that is robust to distribution perturbation in terms of the Wasserstein distance.
 Investigations along this direction that utilizes the Wasserstein distance as a criterion to select the source domains in the transfer learning may be merit future research.